Epithermal quartz-carbonate veins mineralized with gold and silver

 is in the prospective Nechako Plateau region of central British

-Columbia, 20 km south of New Gold's Blackwater Gold Deposit.
+Columbia, 20 km south of Artemis Gold's Blackwater Gold Deposit.

 The Tommy and Ted-Mint veins combined contain a NI 43-101 inferred